-Vitamin B9 helps in the normal production of red blood cells.
+Vitamin B9 helps the production of red blood cells.
 You can suffer from anemia if you don’t have enough folic acid.

-In addition, it plays an essential role in the functioning of DNA.
-About 400 mcg is recommended for women in the fertile stage and 600 mcg when they are pregnant.
+In addition, it plays an essential role in the function of DNA.
+About 400 mcg. is recommended for women during their reproductive years and 600 mcg. when they’re pregnant.

-Also read: Learn About the Properties of These 10 Nuts
+Also read: Learn About the Properties of These Ten Nuts

-Also called Retinol, this vitamin is a very important compound for the development of red blood cell stem cells in the bone marrow.
-It guarantees the processing of hemoglobin by allowing the production of iron.
+Vitamin A, also called “retinol”, is a very important compound for the development of red blood cell stem cells in bone marrow.

 5. Increase your vitamin C intake

-This nutrient has many properties, such as strengthening the immune system and preventing viral diseases in winter.
+This nutrient has many properties such as strengthening your immune system and preventing infections and various diseases.

-However,Vitamin C also stimulates the body’s ability to absorb iron and, consequently, increases the number of red blood cells.
-Citrus fruits are the foods that contribute the most.
+In addition, vitamin C stimulates the body’s ability to absorb iron and, consequently, increases the amount of these cells.
+Citrus fruits are the ones that provide most of this vitamin.

 - Wheat germ

-Exercise is essential to have an iron health and avoid many diseases.
-Routines that include at least a few minutes of cardio (running, jogging, cycling, etc.) are recommended because they favor general oxygenation of the body.
+Exercise is essential to having health iron levels and for your overall quality of life.
+Routines that include at least a few minutes of cardio ( running , jogging, cycling, etc.) are recommended because they favor oxygenation of the entire body.

 8. No smoking

-Smoking is one of the worst habits that people carry out, especially taking into account that nicotine and other chemicals present in the cigarette reduce oxygen and do not allow adequate blood flow.
+Smoking is one of the worst habits people have, especially taking into account that nicotine and other chemicals present in cigarettes reduce oxygen and don’t allow adequate blood flow.

-Another habit harmful to our health that has a negative impact on the erythrocyte count.
-Alcoholic beverages convert blood into a thicker, slower liquid with less oxygen that can not be transported properly.
+Alcoholic beverages convert blood into a thicker, slower liquid with less oxygen that can’t be transported properly.